 Greek Yogurt Cream Cheese is known as Labneh in the Middle East.
-Labneh is prepared by draining yogurt of its whey.
-The yogurt is then mixed with herbs, scallions, and hot chili peppers to make Jajik.
-This delicious Assyrian cheese spread is served for breakfast or as an appetizer; I especially love it on toasted Sourdough, Seed Crackers, or part of a charcuterie board.
+In this recipe, labneh is mixed with herbs, scallions, and hot chili peppers to make Jajik.
+Serve this jajik recipe with toasted sourdough, seed crackers, or part of a charcuterie board.

-My grandmother's Jajik, however, was always prepared using Labneh.
+My grandmother's Jajik, was always prepared using Labneh.
 She would place the yogurt in a cloth and suspend it over the faucet, allowing the liquid (whey) to drain out.
 This was usually an overnight process and was the method my mom taught me.

 - chives